mthielvoldt/xmc-ota/wb_doc.md

 ## Wolfboot specifc
 1. Wolfboot assumes plenty of erase sectors in each partition.
   - What's plenty?
+2. The swap sector considered to be one SECTOR_SIZE
+3. Wolfboot defaults to erased state == 0xFF (1's).
+Use WOLFBOOT_FLAGS_INVERT.

 ## Flash-mem related
 2. Flash can demand coddling.
 Thin margins; state is fragile.